-They can, however, be combated in a number of ways.
-Try growing plants that attract aphids and predators, or plants with a strong scent such as chives, basil and mint, as aphids are repelled by these strong odours.
+They can, however, be combated in several ways.
+Try growing plants that attract aphids and predators or plants with a strong scent, such as chives, basil, and mint, as aphids are repelled by these strong odors.

-One of the best solutions, however, is the beer trap (a shallow dish of beer); they find a splash of real ale irresistible, slide along to have a slurp, fall in, and drown.
-They die in the throes of intoxication and the gardener has one less pest to contend with.
+However, one of the best solutions is the beer trap (a shallow dish of beer); they find a splash of real ale irresistible, slide along to have a slurp, fall in, and drown.
+They die in the throes of intoxication, and the gardener has one less pest to contend with.
 It’s a win-win.

 Caterpillars are the split personalities of the gardening world whose double life is both a blessing and curse to the gardener.

 As caterpillars, they’re relentless furry worms with a greedy appetite, but one way to get rid of them is simply to pick them up and move them away from the garden.

 Like slugs, they have soft bellies, so a liberal scattering of crushed eggshells around plant bases will keep them away.